-by Rustam Botashev, CFA, a Senior Analyst with HASH CIB email@example.com
+by Rustam Botashev, CFA, a Lead Analyst with HASH CIB email@example.com

 We have recently published our first extensive research report on a digital asset, which for legal reasons is unavailable to general public.
-If you are a financial/digital asset markets professional, you can fill out the form on our website with actual (and verifiable) information to request access.
-It goes against the ethos of the whole digital asset space, but we want to stay compliant and set a certain bar for ourselves and, hopefully, others.
+If you are a financial/digital asset markets professional, you can fill out the form on our website with actual (and verifiable) information to request free-of-charge access.

 In the aforementioned report we present an upgrade to the cryptoasset valuation methodology.
 Here we would like to share it with a wider audience.
 We welcome any feedback, especially substantiated critique, as we are firm that the valuation models for digital assets are yet in an early stage of development.